Yet another innovative patrol

 Beatings for Lenin

 A certain Chacal, if we remember the name correctly, lets loose a tremendous thunderstorm about the “mistakes made by Lenin” in “What Is To Be Done?”.
 But the meaning of Lenin’s famous writing goes far beyond the particular questions of the Russian movement at the time, when the party was head over heels in the task of winning first the anti-Tsarist and then the anti-bourgeois struggle.
 This text rests on the pillars of Marxism and if it is false, it applies to the whole Marxist structure.
 Referring a hundred times to our basic texts, Lenin asserts his theses.
 Elsewhere we recalled the unification conference of 1901, at which Lenin took little part in the programmatic debate; he only took the floor when an amendment was proposed, according to which “the discontent, solidarity, number and class consciousness of the proletariat” grew in equal measure.
 “This change”, the teacher says, “would blur the meaning.
 It would give the impression that the development of class consciousness is something spontaneous. […] Apart from the influence of social democracy, there is no conscious activity of the workers.”
 It is said that Lenin recanted this.
 Where and how?
 He himself underlines the word “consciousness”.
-And indeed, the activity, the action belongs to the workers, the consciousness belongs only to their party; the action, the practice, is immediate and spontaneous, while the consciousness, delayed, reflects the practice, and can be anticipated only in the party.
-And only when there is both, action and consciousness, does the class cease to be a naked statistical snapshot, but becomes the acting force of the ” period of transformation ” and buries a world hostile to it through a struggle whose goal – not of individuals, whether leaders or followers, generals or soldiers, but of the impersonal collectivity of the party spanning distant countries and generations – is known and wanted.
+And indeed, the activity, the action belongs to the workers, the consciousness belongs only to their party; action, praxis, is immediate and spontaneous, while consciousness, delayed, reflects praxis, and can be anticipated only in the party.
+And only when there is both, action and consciousness, does the class cease to be a naked statistical snapshot, but becomes the acting force of the “period of transformation” and buries a world hostile to it through a struggle whose goal – not of individuals, whether leaders or followers, generals or soldiers, but of the impersonal collectivity of the party spanning distant countries and generations – is known and wanted.
 So we are not dealing with a capability guarded in the individual skull – this can only be found in the texts, because we do not have a better means of measuring the soldiers and especially the generals strictly against it.
 However, it is hopelessly banal to speak of an immanent contrast between “leaders” and “executors”, the latest silliness from beyond the Alps.

 The right wing of the Russian party wanted to recruit the party members from the qualified worker layer or from the factories controlled by the party; the trade unions were called professional associations by the Russians.
 For polemical purposes, Lenin expresses the famous sentence that the party is above all an organisation of “professional revolutionaries”.
 The question is not whether they are workers, in which sector they are employed, whether in carpentry, plumbing or elsewhere.
 They can be factory workers as well as students or even sons of noblemen; their answer to the question: “What is your profession” will be: “Revolutionary”.
 Only Stalinist nonsense could give the above statement the meaning of revolutionary by profession, the meaning of one salaried by the party.
 With the stupid formula: “Should the functionaries be found among the workers or elsewhere?” we would not have made any progress, because it is about something completely different.